How long will you be with us on the wedding day?

 How long will it take to receive our images/album?

-A.You will receive a disc and a weblink to your images within 28 days of your wedding.
+A.You will receive a usb and a weblink to your images within 28 days of your wedding.
 An album/book can take around a week to design ready for approval and then two to three weeks to be printed.

 What if it rains on my wedding day?